 Branwen Davies

 Read about Branwen DaviesBranwen is a playwright, theatre maker and dramaturg and currently runs the Urdd Youth Theatre.
-Branwen was previously the Literary Manager at the Sherman Theatre and is passionate about new writing and discovering and empowering new voices for the stage Recent theatre work includes translating Fleabag for Theatr Clwyd and dramaturgical work for Theatr Iolo and… Branwen Davies
+Branwen was previously the Literary Manager at the Sherman Theatre and is passionate about new writing and discovering and empowering new voices for the stage Recent theatre work includes translating Fleabag for Theatr Clwyd and dramaturgical work for Theatr Iolo and Taking Flight Theatre Company.
+Branwen is a guest lecturer at the RWCMD and has also collaborated with Illumine Theatre, Papertrail, Os Nad Nawr, Dirty Protest, Mess Up The Mess, Sherman Theatre, Theatr Genedlaethol Cymru and WAVDA.

 -